Harry Worley: Hartlepool United

 After being released by Stevenage, Worley signed for Hartlepool United on 8 June 2015, becoming Ronnie Moore's fourth signing of the summer.
 Upon joining the club, Worley stated that Manager Ronnie Moore convinced him to join the club and that confidence was another factor.
 Addition to the move to Hartlepool United, Worley was given number four shirt ahead of a new season and reunited with team-mate Carl Magnay and Michael Woods.

 After scoring once in eight pre-season friendly matches with Hartlepool United, Worley made his Hartlepool United debut, where he played 90 minutes, in the opening game of the season, in a 2–0 win over Morecambe.
 However, in a match against York City, Worley soon suffered an injury that saw him substituted in the first ten minutes to the game.
 After recovering from his injury, Worley made his Hartlepool United return against Sheffield United in the first round of the Football League Trophy, where he was given the captaincy and played 120 minutes, leading to a penalty shootout, but lost 5–4.

 However, his return was soon short-lived when he suffered recurring injuries that saw him make five appearances in all competitions.
 It first started when he suffered a toe injury in early-September.
 Worley soon suffered ankle injury during a match against Burnley's Reserve at the end of September.
 At the end of the 2015–16 season, Worley was among six players to be released by Hartlepool United.

 Salford City

-On 5 August 2016, he joined Salford City after playing in the pre-season matches.
-He left the club in October.
+On 5 August 2016, Worley joined Salford City after playing in the pre-season matches.

+He made his debut for the club, coming on as a late substitute, in a 2–2 draw against FC Halifax Town on 6 September 2016.
+After making another appearance for Salford United, however, Worley left the club in October and eventually retired from professional football.
+Following this, he re-joined Chelsea as a scout in the north-west.